msvrtan/materials/talks/road-to-seniority-v2/zgphp.md

 Never ever try to fix company if your name is not on the owners list.
 You dont rent an appartment and then fix all the shit that owners dont care about: you go and find another one.

+## Agile

+Agile is about people and companies being adaptable not about big changes.
+This is the misconception I had for years.
+No business will decide one day to transition from being a bakery to being a car manufacturer.

+## Lack of planning

+As well, agile doesnt mean there is no planning.
+That is where you implement methodologies like sprint or kanban...

 ## Be adaptable not abusable

 Design story.